dct2012/4wm/README.md

     * games
-      * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa
+      * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa.

 ***New Features***
   * Menu.